A stylish limed-oak kitchen making the most of a cosy kitchen space

 The Stanford is a fantastic example of what can happen when traditional kitchen design and construction meet fresh, new ideas.
-This built from limed Oak and features an island to give storage and seating.
+It is built from limed oak and features an island to give storage and seating.
 The modern handles are minimalist and give a very clean and contemporary feel.
 The result is a beautiful kitchen and living space that simply "works".
 The Standford kitchen creates a comfortable place to cook or sit and natter.

 Oak can so easily bring the walls in and make a room feel cramped.
-With limed oak, you get the beauty of Oak while making the kitchen light and airy instead of allowing it to dominate the kitchen.
+With limed oak, you get the beauty of oak while making the kitchen light and airy instead of allowing the wood to dominate the room.
 The liming is very subjective.
-So, when it came to liming the kitchen our client came to our workshop and helped so that she got it exactly as she wanted.
+So when it came to liming the kitchen, our client came to our workshop and helped so that she got it exactly as she wanted.

 "I am delighted with my new kitchen!
 I felt Dowers listened carefully to what I wanted to achieve in the space and gave good advice about what would and wouldn't work.
 Some very creative solutions were put forward and they have worked wonderfully.
 They were very flexible about changes to the design and went to considerable lengths to achieve the lime wash finish I wanted for the units.
 A high standard of workmanship and attention to detail."

 The cutlery trays are designed and handmade to the client's exact requirements, giving every knife, fork and spoon a home of its own.

 The drawer and door pulls are carefully cut out of the fronts making them blend into the oak seamlessly, but still providing a traditional touch.